|

 The aim of this work is to help in the attribution of

-The period covered by this genuine " book on line " includes
+The period covered by this genuine Identification Guide includes

 almost two centuries, from 317 A.D., when there were minted the first coins of

-Licinius II, Crispus and Constantius II, owing to his joint proclamation as
+Licinius II, Crispus and Constantinus II, owing to his joint proclamation as

 caesares, until 498 A.D., the year on which the emperor of East Anastasius I